I’ve had an interesting relationship with time for as long as I can remember

 When I asked how he learned all of this wisdom he told me his father taught him.

 His father learned it from his mother who was born and raised in Ireland.
 It was explained to me this Irish was relevant as an innate ability to embracd and connect with nature.
-Interestingly, my Scots Highland ancestors have this too.
+Interestingly, my Scots Highland ancestors have this too and spent time talking to me about it, insisting it was imperative I trust my internal rhythm as it harmonized with Mother Nature and the Universe.

 Time Suspended.
 There are two times in my life when I was separated from my body and looked down on doctors working on me.